mgsloan/mgsloan-site/posts/tree-based-computing/post.md

 ---
 title: Tree Based Computing
 date: 2020-03-25
-synopsis: A portable and ergonomic way to use your computer in nature
+synopsis: A portable and ergonomic way to use your computer in nature.
 primary-image: https://mgsloan.com/posts/tree-based-computing/images/oct-tree-merged.jpg
 ---